Ayingxizhao/GENZ-ContentGuard-AI/README.md

 **Q: How accurate is the detection?**
 A: Our model provides confidence scores with each analysis.
 Typical confidence ranges from 85-95% for clear cases.

+**Q: What is the explainability feature?**
+A: It highlights specific toxic phrases in your text, showing their exact positions, categories (e.g., harassment, hate speech), and severity levels (HIGH/MEDIUM/LOW).
+This helps you understand exactly why content was flagged.

 **Q: Does it support languages other than English?**
 A: Currently optimized for English and internet slang.
 Multi-language support coming soon.